-Schrock, a Republican, was the representative for Virginia’s 2nd congressional district from 2001 to 2004.
+Schrock was the representative for Virginia’s 2nd congressional district and was a Republican.
+He served from 2001 to 2004.

 Schrock is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2004 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).